gonka-ai/gonka-docs/docs/Endpoints/chatcompletions.md

 By default, no system message is present.
 Use system messages to give instructions to the model that are separate from user inputs.
 You can set multiple system messages within a conversation, and the model processes them sequentially as they are received.

 ## Getting started
-Chat models take a list of messages as input and return a model-generated message as output.
-Although the chat format is designed to make multi-turn conversations easy, it’s just as useful for single-turn tasks without any conversation.
+Chat models accept a list of messages as input and produce a model-generated message as output.
+While the chat format is optimized for multi-turn interactions, it is equally effective for single-turn tasks without ongoing dialogue.

 An example Chat Completions API call looks like the following: